 Additional volunteering opportunities within Aquatics may be offered outside of the club environment.
 If you are interested please contact us for further details

-Our 2018-19 Young Volunteers will be hoping to emulate their 2017-18 YVs who are ready inspiring colleagues with their enthusiasm and to their Clubs for providing opportunities to develop their skills.
+Our 2018-19 Young Volunteers are already emulating their 2017-18 YVs and inspiring colleagues with their enthusiasm and thank their Clubs for providing opportunities to develop their skills.

 Young volunteers benefit greatly from their experiences and mentoring.
 Past Programmes have given wider recognition of our Young Volunteers' achievements and seen a boost to cv's for young people embarking on future careers.